-On 19 March 2009 the Entity entered into a farm in and joint venture agreement with HJH Nominees Pty Ltd (HJH) over its Baggaley Hills Project in the West Musgrave region, Australia.
+The Baggaley Hills Sale and Farm-in Agreement dated 19 March 2009 is between Redstone Resources Limited and HJH Nominees Pty Ltd (HJH or the farminee) over the Entity's Baggaley Hills Project in the West Musgrave region, Australia.

 Under the terms of the agreement, HJH paid the Entity \$505,000.
-HJH has the right to earn 80% of the Baggaley Hills project tenements by spending a minimum of \$2.5 million over a three year period to 19 March 2012 on the tenements.
-After earning an 80% interest, HJH will sole fund exploration and development expenditure on the Project Tenements until a Decision to Mine based on a bankable feasibility study.
-As at 30 June 2012 HJH has incurred the minimum expenditure requirement of \$2.5 million to earn an 80% interest in the Project.
+HJH also earned an 80% interest in the Baggaley Hills project tenements by spending a minimum of \$2.5 million over a three year period to 19 March 2012 and by keeping the tenements in good standing.
+Following this, HJH is required to sole fund exploration and development expenditure on the Project Tenements until a Decision to Mine based on a bankable feasibility study.